 Items eligible under the program follow the guidelines recognized by the Alaska Division of Economic Development Commercial Fishing Loan Program, which allow for the purchase, installation and repairs of items that are permanently attached to a boat or setnet equipment.
 Brailers are included by definition.
 Other specifically eligible items include hull and deck repairs and maintenance, insulation, engine replacements and repairs, refrigeration systems, deck gear such as reels, rollers and anchor winches, hydraulics and steering systems, electronics, pumps, bow thrusters, top houses and galley stoves.

-The Vessel Upgrade Grant is a one-time benefit to BBEDC resident fishers, but fishers who have previously received either insulation services or a Vessel Upgrade Grant valued at less than the maximum dollar amount currently allowed under the program may apply for the difference between what they received and the maximal allowable grant award to help pay for the cost of future improvements.
+The Vessel Upgrade Grant is a one-time benefit, but BBEDC CDQ fishers who have previously received either insulation services or a Vessel Upgrade Grant valued at less than the maximum dollar amount currently allowed under the program may apply for the difference between what they received and the maximal allowable grant award to help pay for the cost of future improvements.

-If you received a Vessel Upgrade Grant or an In-Season Emergency Grant during the years of 2015 or 2016, you must supply the following to the Regional Fishereis Department:
+If you received a Vessel Upgrade Grant or an In-Season Emergency Grant during the years of 2015 -2017, you must supply the following to the Regional Fisheries Department:

-- Provide proof of actively participating in the Bristol Bay salmon fishery for the 2017 salmon season while using the same vessel or vehicle that received the upgrades;
+- Provide proof of actively participating in the Bristol Bay salmon fishery for the following 3 consecutive salmon seasons while using the same vessel or vehicle that received the upgrades;

-- Provide proof of maintaining residency withing the region for 2017 by completing the BBEDC Residency Affidavit form.
+- Provide proof of maintaining residency withing the region for each year by completing the BBEDC Residency Affidavit Form.

-Failur to supply these documents by December 31, 2017 may result in an obligation to repay the grant funds recieved.
-If you have already submited the information, thank you!
+Failure to supply these documents by December 31 each year may result in an obligation to repay the grant funds recieved.
+If you have already submited the information for the current year, thank you!

 Leveraging Vessel Upgrade Grants with State Commercial Fishing Loans